 If you’ve adopted a child who is less than 1 year old, you may be able to legally change your child’s birth name via a court order.
 This means that you must contact a lawyer and submit a process according to your state’s regulations.
 This may be costly and may not be successful.

-Updating Your Birth Certificate After Getting Married
+Updating Your Birth Certificate After Marriage: Legal Process & Requirements

 Most states will not update your birth certificate because you are married, unless it comes with an accompanying court order.